 LPNs provide high-quality care that is both humane and respectful.
-They are ethical and dedicated caregivers who engage in various professional activities, as set out in section 37 (p) of the Professional Code:
+He/she is an honest and dedicated health professional who, through professional activities set out in the Professional Code:

-- Participate in the assessment of a person's state of health and in the carrying out of a care plan. - Provide nursing and medical care and treatment to maintain or restore health and prevent illness. - Provide palliative care.
+- Contributes to the assessment of the person's state of health and the implementation of the care plan; - Provide nursing and medical care and treatment to maintain or restore health and prevent illness; - Provide palliative care.